MantaBots27318/sessions-management/README.rst

 .. image:: doc/azure-app-authentication.png

+   * Redirect URI shall be set to https://mantabots.org
+   * Implicit grant shall be set to Access tokens and ID tokens
+   * Access tokens shall be set to Read and write calendars in all mailboxes, Read user contacts, Send mail as a user, Read user profile

 - The app shall be granted the following API permissions :

 .. image:: doc/azure-app-api-permissions.png

    * offline_access enables to maintain the acquired authorization the app has for the Microsoft personal account
    * User.Read enables to get personal account information